robertokbr/buymeacookie/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 ![Product Name Screen Shot](.github/screenshot.png)

-Buymeacookie is an application inpired on the app [buymeacoffee](https://www.buymeacoffee.com/), that uses the blockchain as core infraestructure to handle donations for content creators and give credit to the donors.
+Buymeacookie is an application inpired on the app [buymeacoffee](https://www.buymeacoffee.com/), a content creator support application.
+This uses the blockchain as core infraestructure to handle donations and give credit to the donors.

 <p align="right">(<a href="#top">back to top</a>)</p>